Flanginian School: History

 In 1626 a wealthy Greek merchant who lived in Venice, Thomas Flanginis, offered to the community a large sum of money for the foundation of a new school.
 The project for the construction of the school was entrusted to the famous Venetian architect Baldassare Longhena.
-Finally, the Flanginian school, named after its sponsor, started to function in 1664 and its students came from various Greek-populated regions.
+The Flanginian school, named after its sponsor, started to function in 1664, with students from various Greek-populated regions.

-The teaching staff included famous Greek scholars and representatives of the modern Greek Enlightenment, like Theophilos Korydaleus, Eugenios Voulgaris, Ioannis Chalkeus and Ioannis Patoussas.
+The teaching staff included famous Greek scholars and representatives of the modern Greek Enlightenment, including Theophilos Korydaleus, Eugenios Voulgaris, Ioannis Chalkeus and Ioannis Patoussas.

-The curriculum included advanced philosophy, rhetorics, philology and logic.
+The curriculum included advanced philosophy, rhetoric, philology and logic.
 The Flanginian produced a total of 550 graduates during the 214 years of its existence (1665–1797 and 1823–1905).
 Its graduates had the opportunity to continue their studies at Padua University, in order to obtain a doctoral degree.
-The school began to decline after the dissolution of the Venetian Republic (1797), and was finally closed down in 1905.
+The school began to decline after the dissolution of the Venetian Republic (1797), and finally closed in 1905.